 The SSIT DL Program is open to any IEEE entity, but is primarily designed to provide IEEE Sections and SSIT… Read More

-SSIT sponsors two major Awards and participates in the IEEE Fellows Program
+SSIT sponsors three major Awards and participates in the IEEE Fellows Program

-Managed by the SSIT Awards Committee are three named awards: The IEEE SSIT Carl Barus Award for Outstanding Service in… Read More
+Managed by the SSIT Awards and Recognition Committee are three named awards: The IEEE SSIT Carl Barus Award for Outstanding… Read More

 Resources for volunteers to use at conferences, etc. to promote and present SSIT and the opportunity to consider the impact of technology on society